Parks and environmental services privacy notice

-The place-shaping and economic growth service does not make or use any automated decisions
+Parks and environmental services do not make or use any automated decisions.

 When your data gets sent to other countries?

-We generally not send any information we collect about you outside the United Kingdom unless the information is collected in relation to a project funded the European Commission
+We do not send any information we collect about you outside the United Kingdom.

 How long do we keep this information?